ferreiro/hackathon-starter-kit/README.md

 ## 4. Architecture: Yarn Workspaces

-To organize the project I'm using Yarn Workspaces.
 Yarn workspaces let you organize your project codebase using a monolithic repository (monorepo).
-I wrote an article about [Yarn Workspaces](https://www.smashingmagazine.com/2019/07/yarn-workspaces-organize-project-codebase-pro/) in case you are interested.
+I used it to built this project.
+If you wanna learn more, I wrote an article about [Yarn Workspaces for Smashing magazine](https://www.smashingmagazine.com/2019/07/yarn-workspaces-organize-project-codebase-pro/).

 ## Follow me